Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Discussion

-The simulations and data analysis also pointed to several limitations of pairwise survival analysis and the pairwise AFT model: \begin{itemize} \item Pairwise survival analysis will require greater sophistication in handling missing data than we demonstrated here.
-In our analysis, we removed entire households when any member was missing a covariate.
-We also assumed a fixed incubation, latent and infectious periods to avoid treating these times as missing.
-Bayesian methods with data imputation~\citep{ONeillRoberts1999} would be a more principled and efficient way to handle missing data. \item With no scientific basis for choosing parametric families, we simply compared models with different combinations of contact interval and external infectious contact time distributions using the AIC.
-An extension of the semiparametric model of~\citet{kenah2015semiparametric} would not require the choice of parametric families for these distributions. \item The pairwise AFT model showed some numerical instability.
-It was important to identify a good starting point for maximization of the likelihood, either with stochastic annealing (as in the simulations) or with a fit using a simple model (as in the data analysis).
-We dealt successfully with this problem ad hoc, but it needs further investigation. \end{itemize}
+There are several limitations of the LACDPH household data analysis that point toward future research topics.
+In the interest of simplicity, the handling of missing data was crude.
+We removed entire households when any member was missing a covariate, and we assumed fixed incubation, latent, and infectious periods to avoid treating these times as missing.
+Bayesian methods with data imputation~\citep{ONeillRoberts1999} would be a more principled way to handle missing data.
+With no clear scientific basis for choosing parametric families for the internal and external contact interval distributions, we compared models using the AIC.
+Although our simulations suggest this can be a reliable approach when the available parametric families include the true distributions, an extension of the semiparametric model of Kenah~\citep{kenah2015semiparametric} that could handle external sources of infection would not require a choice of parametric families.
+Finally, the pairwise AFT model showed occasional numerical instability.
+Although we dealt successfully with this problem ad hoc, it deserves more systematic investigation.

-The pairwise AFT model can be viewed as an extension of the longitudinal chain-binomial model~\citep{RampeyLongini1992, BeckerBritton1999} to continuous time.
-It comes with several advantages: It allows flexibility in the infectiousness profile without a large number of nuisance parameters, and it can be specified, fit, and interpreted in a manner similar to standard regression models.
-Unlike almost all individual-level analyses traditionally used in infectious disease epidemiology, the pairwise AFT model conditions on exposure to infection.
-When exposure to infection differs systematically in individuals with different covariate values, traditional estimates of covariate effects on susceptibility can be biased even in randomized trials~\citep{HalloranStruchiner1991, HalloranLonginiStruchiner, eck2018randomization, morozova2018risk}.

-The pairwise AFT model allows the simultaneous estimation of rate ratios for susceptibility and infectiousness while accounting for the risk of external infection and conditioning on exposure to infection.
-It has the potential to improve the design and analysis of vaccine trials, outbreak investigations, and other studies of infectious disease transmission.
-We hope its availability in an \texttt{R} package will make it accessible to practicing epidemiologists.